AOSC-Archive/aosc-wiki/users/installation/amd64.md

 # Preparing an Installation Environment

 It is impossible to install AOSC OS without a working Live environment or an installed copy of Linux distribution on your local storage.
-Live disc images are not yet available for AOSC OS.
+Live disc images are not yet available for AOSC OS

 For installing AOSC OS, we recommend that you use [GParted Live](https://sourceforge.net/projects/gparted/files/gparted-live-stable/), dumped to your USB flash drive - and our guide will assume that you are using GParted Live.